patthoege/brain-flip/README.md

 The mover counter will increment by 1 each time a card is clicked.

 ### Game Over
-When the time runs up without completing the missing cards, the overlay game over will appear on the screen playing the game over sound and ask to play again.
+When the time runs up without completing the missing cards, the overlay game over will appear on the screen playing the game over sound and asking to play again.
 Resetting the time and the moving counter.

 ### Win
 Once found all the matching cards, the overlay you won will appear on the screen playing the winning sound and ask to play again.
 Resetting the time and the moving counter.